storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/setup.md

     libraryDependencies ++= Seq(
       "com.storm-enroute" %% "coroutines" % "0.5-SNAPSHOT")

-To use coroutines in the code, import the `scala.coroutines` package, and you're all set:
+To use coroutines in the code, import the `org.coroutines` package, and you're all set:

-    import scala.coroutines._
+    import org.coroutines._

 In case you have the dependencies configured, you can proceed immediately to the [next section](../101/).